 The 2017 Yes Optimistic has been totally transformed.
 The 2016 Yes Optimistic lives on mostly in the remodeled 2017 Yes Standard and the 2017 has become a rather unique board.
 It’s hard to categorize it but it floats in powder like the best powder boards and carves up groomers really well.
 You could call it a powder board or a Freeride board or a Banked Slalom board and you wouldn’t be wrong.
 It does them all very well.
+It’s a great quiver board or a board and also a pretty good daily driver if you don’t see lot’s of tight trees or messy bumpy snow.

 Conditions: Everything from a little over a foot of CO and Sierra powder to pretty hard snow.